nightroman/FarNet/JavaScriptFar/README.md

 The module is built with [Microsoft ClearScript](https://github.com/Microsoft/ClearScript) and [Google V8 JavaScript engine](https://developers.google.com/v8/).

-How to install FarNet and FarNet.JavaScriptFar:\
+How to install FarNet and FarNet.JavaScriptFar\
 <https://github.com/nightroman/FarNet#readme>

 ## How to run commands